Skip Content

 There are a lot of ways to keep the kids entertained in Chicago, but it's not always easy on parents.
 Sit back, relax and let the performers over the Emerald City Theatre do the work for you!
 The venue hosts tons of family-friendly plays and offers a kid-friendly theater experience.

-6. Chicago Architectural Center
+6. Chicago Architecture Center

 An exhibit at the Chicago Architectural Center